AOL Webmail Update

 when images are enabled, you’ll be more likely to entice recipients to

-take that extra step and click on the “show me” link.
+take that extra step and click on the “show me” link. - Ensure that your emails degrade gracefully.
+Are you testing them

 to see how they look with images off?
 With alt tags and without?
 If